potato starch (katakuriko)or cornstarch for dusting

 Notes

-Best stored at room temperature in an airtight container and consumed the same day.
+Best stored in a cool dry place and consumed the same day.

-If you have leftovers and you don't want to throw out your hard work, seal the mochi in a container and store in the warmest part of your fridge to eat the next day (24 hours max).
+Not recommended, but if you have leftovers, seal the mochi in a container and store in the warmest part of your fridge to eat the next day (24 hours max).

-Make sure to have a bowl of cornstarch or potato starch nearby just in case the mochi gets stuck to your hands or tools.
-Wash hands from time to time if they get too sticky.
+Make sure to have a bowl of cornstarch or potato starch nearby while you shape the mochi, just in case it gets stuck to your hands or tools.
+Make sure your hands are completely dry after washing and before handing the mochi.

-Try to use small/medium strawberries if you are making 8, larger strawberries will probably make only 4-6.
-(Consider this when cutting the "gyuhi" sweet mochi dough.)
+Use small/medium strawberries if you are making 8, larger strawberries will probably make only 4-6.
+Consider this when cutting the "gyuhi" sweet mochi dough.

 If your dough cools too much, it might become prone to tearing.
 Heat in the microwave for 5-10 seconds to warm it slightly.